3. Understanding Spatial Indexes

 print(f"Filtered wells: {len(precise_matches.index)}")

-Well done! you should now have a list of 744 wells in the Gulu District of Northern Uganda!
+If all has gone to plan, you should now have a list of 744 boreholes in the Gulu District of Northern Uganda:

 Optimising Nearest Neighbour with a Spatial Index

-Now we have filtered our well dataset, it is time to do our actual analysis.
-To do this, we need to know the distance from each population point to its nearest well.
+Now we have filtered our borehole dataset, it is time to do our actual analysis.
+To do this, we need to know the distance from each population point to its nearest borehole.
 Once we know this, we can easily work out the mean distance.
-We could do this by working out the distance from each population point to each well, and then take the minimum for each one.
+We could do this by working out the distance from each population point to each borehole, and then take the minimum for each one.
 The downside is that this would be (42,702 × 744 =) 31,770,288 distance calculations, which would take quite a while!

 Rebuilding out Spatial Index

-(now only 744 wells), but our Spatial Index no longer matches it (it still contains 3,000 wells).
-If we had completed our analysis and were not planning to make any more use of the Spatial Index, then this would be no problem, but in our case we are going to use it again, so we need to re-build it to make sure that it matches the GeoDataFrame
+If we had completed our analysis and were not planning to make any more use of the Spatial Index, then this would be no problem, but in our case we are going to use it again, so we need to re-build it to make sure that it matches the GeoDataFrame.
+As we know that a shapely.STRtree object is read only, our only option is to simply re-build the index from scratch.
+To do this, we will overwrite the idx variable with a new STRtree object that reflects the contents of precise_matches instead of water_points.

-Paste in the below snippet and add the missing lines to rebuild the index to only include the wells in
+Paste in the below snippet and add the missing lines to rebuild the index to only include the boreholes in

 # rebuild the spatial index using the new, smaller dataset